Choosing A Nature Perspective Helps @drplasticpicker rethink Eating Disorders

 Viewing the world through the lens of nature, has changed everything.
 I’m looking at the local AAA Westways magazine this month and the title is “Frame of Mind” and it is completely true.
 I was talking to a family yesterday in clinic, and I spoke about how we choose the images that we deploy into our brains and that informs how we view the world – our “Frame of Mind.”

 In this case, it was a little 10-year-old girl I have cared for since birth.
 Her parents have a lot of common sense.
-She is a dancer, and her father was worried that althought her BMI was well within normal range that she has mentioned that she thought she was “fat.”
+She is a dancer, and her father was worried.
+Although my young patient’s BMI was well within normal range, she has mentioned that she thought she was “fat.”
 This is a young-girl with no other medical or psychiatric issues and lives with a set of married parents who co-parent well.

 I wore my white coat that day over my favorite flowery blouse my mother mended several months ago, and a pair of old black cotton slacks that I have recently come to love.
 I see those pants differently now, because I know when they are washed – no plastic microfibers go into the ocean.
 So I wear them preferentially now.
 I sat on my wheely round stool, and scooted myself backwards until my back rested on the wall.
 I was sitting coplaner with the father, and our patient was about 1 feet elevated to us sitting upright on the exam table.
 We were in a triangular formation with some space between us all.
 How one positions oneself is very important.
 Your body posture is important when you are a doctor because it denotes relative positions of power.
 This is why I often will sit on the step stool and why I was purposefully trying to take a more relaxed pose to set our young patient at ease.